On Undecided LP, Clustering and Active Learning: Algorithms for solving undecided linear programs

 Furthermore, this polytope must be fully contained in the interior of one of the simplices of $\Cutting$ (otherwise, the algorithm would have found a feasible point in one of the recursive calls).
 By scanning $\Cutting$, we discover the simplex $\Simplex \in \Cutting$ that contains $\pp$.
 The algorithm now call recursively on $\Simplex$ and its conflict list (passing $\CSet$ as the current set of committed constraints).

 \paragraph*{Algorithm in one dimension.}

 The 1-dimensional case is solved using a binary search.
-Indeed, we have $n$ uncommitted rays on the real line, and our purpose is to find an atomic interval that is feasible.
-To this end, the algorithm computes a median among the points defining the rays.
-The algorithm then asks the oracle to commit the direction of the ray.
-This decrease the number of potential atomic intervals that might be feasible by half.
-In the end of the process, the algorithm is left with a single atomic interval that might be feasible -- the algorithm asks the oracle whether the middle of this interval is feasible or not.
+We have $n$ uncommitted rays on the real line, and our purpose is to find an atomic interval that is feasible.
+To this end, the algorithm computes a median among the points defined by the rays, and then asks the oracle to commit the direction of the appropriate ray.
+This decreases the number of potential atomic intervals that might be feasible by half.
+At the end of the process, the algorithm is left with a single atomic interval that might be feasible -- the algorithm asks the oracle whether the middle of this interval is feasible or not.

-As such, after $O( \log n)$ iterations, the algorithm is done, as each iteration either finds a feasible point, or throws away half the rays as being irrelevant.
+As such, after $O( \log n)$ iterations, the algorithm is done, as each iteration either finds a feasible point, or throws away half of the rays.
 The running time is $O(n)$, and the number of oracle queries performed is $O( \log n)$.

 \paragraph*{Analysis: Number of oracle queries.} The query complexity of this algorithm is

 with $Q_1(n) = O( \log n)$.
 The solution of this recurrence is $O( \log^{d} n)$, for $r$ chosen to be a sufficiently large constant.
 Indeed, using induction, we have